Djinbei/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio

+## Adrian Paul C. Galiste
-Hi.
-I am Adrian Paul C. Galiste, an Industrial Engineering graduate of Saint Louis University with a strong passion for data analytics, specifically analyzing and deriving insights from data that are relevant to my personal and professional endeavors.

-I started to develop an interest in Statistics and Statistical tools during my second year of university.
-This was also the time that I discovered the existence of Data Scientist as a profession through a seminar, which inspired me to learn more about Data Science.
-After three months, I was able to build a strong knowledge foundation on Data Science concepts and tools which will help me accomplish projects and solve problems using data.
+Industrial Engineer with a strong passion for data analysis, specifically deriving insights from data that are of use to other people and myself.
+During my second year at university, I started to develop an interest on Statistics and how it can be used as a tool or solution to different types of problems.
+This was also the time I discovered Data Science as a career path.
+Three months after, I built a strong Data Science foundation that I could use to build projects and for problems that can be solved using data.

+However, I discovered the "Data Analyst" profession recently, which is a more accessible field for entry level data practitioners.
+With this, I plan to start off my career as a Data Analyst, first building my technical and practical knowledge through building data analysis projects focused on different fields and accomplishing data analysis certifications.

-This portfolio contains my data analysis projects.
-Each project uses a different combination of tools such as Google Sheets, Microsoft Excel, Python, R, PostgreSQL, MySQL, Azure, Oracle, and many more.
+This portfolio contains projects focused on building my knowledge and skills to become an effective Data Analyst.
+I plan to use different combinations of tools such as Google Sheets, Microsoft Excel, Python, R, PostgreSQL, MySQL, Azure, Oracle, etc. for each project to widen my technical toolset.

 I am committed to finishing multiple data analysis or data science projects to prove that I can be a valuable asset to the company by providing data-driven insights which could be used by the company to make effective decisions and avoid dire financial consequences.